ansys/pyfluent/doc/source/api/core/solver/settings.rst

   three objects is a ``Group``.
 The names of the child objects of a group can be accessed via ``<Group>.child_names``.

-- ``NamedObject`` is a container holding dynamically created named objects.
+- The ``NamedObject`` type is a container holding dynamically created named objects.
 For a given ``NamedObject`` container, each contained object is of the same specific type.
 A given named object can be accessed using the index operator.
 For example, ``solver.setup.boundary_conditions.velocity_inlet['inlet2']`` yields a ``velocity_inlet``